macloo/just_enough_code/README.md

 </p>
 ```

-* `<label>` is a tag used for form fields.
+* `<label>` is an HTML tag used in conjunction with form fields.
 It contains text.
-This is not relevant to our JavaScript at all, but we did not mention this tag until now.
+This is not relevant to our JavaScript at all.
+We did not mention this tag until now, and I've put it into the HTML because using this tag is the standard way to label a form field.
 * `<input type="text">` creates a form field into which we can type.
+You might call it a "text entry field."
 We can optionally give it a unique `id`.
 If we do not give it an optional `value`, it will be blank.
-(This is another tag that we have not mentioned before.)
+(This is another HTML tag that we have not mentioned before.)
 * `<p id="sentence">` is a normal `p` tag with an optional unique `id` added.
+This is the standard way to designate a unique identifier for any HTML element.

 The `id` is usually **the key to manipulating things with JavaScript.** If something in your HTML has an `id`, you can address it and do things to it with a script.
 It's *vital* that each `id` is unique on the page.
 If it's not, the script will not work properly because it will be looking at more than one thing when it expects only one!

-Take a moment to play with the live example in the lower right pane in JSFiddle.
-Change the text several times and watch what happens as a result.
+Take a moment to play with the live example in JSFiddle.
+Inside the lower right pane, change the text several times and watch what happens as a result.

 Now look at the JavaScript/jQuery code: